emberjs/website/source/guides/testing/testing-components.md

 methods on the component itself, but also the user's interaction with the component.

-Let's look at a very simple component which does nothing more than set it's own title when clicked:
+Let's look at a very simple component which does nothing more than set its own title when clicked:

 ```javascript